kriticod/Alzheimer-s-Detection-using-CNN/README.md

 ## Running the Code

-Open the main notebook (Alzheimers
-CNN
-_
-_
-Explainability.ipynb) in Google Colab or Jupyter Notebook
+1. Open the main notebook (Alzheimers_CNN_Explainability.ipynb) in Google Colab or Jupyter Notebook
-Make sure to update any file paths in the notebook to match where you extracted the dataset Run the cells in sequential order
+2. Make sure to update any file paths in the notebook to match where you extracted the dataset
+3. Run the cells in sequential order

-Code Structure
+## Code Structure
-Alzheimers
-CNN
-_
-_
-Explainability.ipynb: Main notebook containing data preprocessing, model training, evaluation, and explainability techniques Explainability Methods Implemented
+Alzheimers_CNN_Explainability.ipynb: Main notebook containing data preprocessing, modeltraining, evaluation, and explainability techniques

-●
-●
+## Explainability Methods Implemented
-Grad-CAM visualizations for CNN interpretability
+1. Grad-CAM visualizations for CNN interpretability
-LIME
+2. LIME
-Expected Results
+3. Expected Results

 After running the code, you should see:
-●
-●
-●
-Model training and validation metrics for all the models (accuracy, loss) Confusion matrix for model evaluation
+1. Model training and validation metrics for all the models (accuracy, loss)
+2. Confusion matrix for model evaluation
-Explainability visualizations highlighting regions of interest in brain MRIs Troubleshooting
+3. Explainability visualizations highlighting regions of interest in brain MRIs
-●
-●
-●
+4. Troubleshooting

-If you encounter memory issues in Colab, try reducing batch sizes or using Colab Pro Ensure TensorFlow version is compatible with the code (TF 2.x recommended) If paths are incorrect, update them according to your specific directory structure Additional Notes
+If you encounter memory issues in Colab, try reducing batch sizes or using Colab Pro Ensure TensorFlow version is compatible with the code (TF 2.x recommended) If paths are incorrect, update them according to your specific directory structure

-●
+## Additional Notes

 The jupyter notebook file is in the .ipynb format for your convenience, however these are the instructions to run the code again.